 Please note that the EAS Program and Office of International Program’s work together to provide funding for both of these funder-initiated programs.
 Thus, you are not eligible to apply for student-initiated EAS Program or Dean’s Fund support for either of these programs.

 Summer funding for intensive Korean language study:

-If you are on general university aid and are accepted into an approved Korean language program, you may apply for student-initiated financial aid from the EAS Program via the SAFE site.
-For application instructions and a list of approved programs go to: updated info available soon.
+Students on general university aid who have been accepted into an approved Korean language program, may apply for student-initiated financial aid from the EAS Program via the SAFE site.
+For a list of approved programs, please consult with your language instructor.

 Please note that your award will be based upon the percentage of general aid you're currently receiving, and that this funding comes from internal EAS Program funds, and may not cover all expenses.
 Thus, you should additionally apply to the Office of International Program’s Dean’s Fund for Summer Study Abroad for support.
 Go to: https://oip.princeton.edu/our-programs/study-abroad/financial-matters/summer/deans-fund

 Note: If you are interested in less intensive Korean language study that may allow you to also take content courses, please look into the Office of International Programs’ (OIP) Dean’s Fund for support, because the EAS Program does not support these.

 A.B. undergraduates seeking support for senior thesis research may apply to the East Asian Studies Program provided that the main focus of their thesis topic addresses some aspect of East Asia (i.e. China, Japan, Korea, or Vietnam).
 Topics could include Asian diaspora, but most (over half) of the thesis must be focused on East Asia to be considered.
 Please note that we do not provide support for Asian-American topics.